 If you were looking for a book that helps cope with trauma, this title by Viktor Frankl, a concentration camp survivor and an expert in logotherapy is for you!
 Learn about the search for meaning amid emotional and physical hardships, revealing what played a crucial role in surviving the atrocities of Nazi death camps.

 Do you “practice what you preach?”

 In this coaching book, Helen Tupper and Sarah Ellis show you how to forest become your best version and find success before starting teaching your clients the same lessons.
-This book shows you how to become resilient, build the right mindset, and use tools for managing time and skills with a purpose of finding meaning and motivation.
+This book shows you how to become resilient, build the right mindset, and use tools for managing time and skills with the purpose of finding meaning and motivation.

 Are you looking to build healthy, fulfilling relationships with family, friends, coworkers and partners?

 David Bradford and Carole Robin show you how to use both your intellect and emotional intelligence to advance in a strong relationship.
 Even better, this book helps you develop valuable people skills that you can later teach your clients.